Jonathan Moyo: Columnist

 In recent times since parting ways with Mugabe, Jonathan Moyo has written for some online news publications critical of Mugabe's government.
 Ironically, most of the editors of these publications are victims of media laws supported or sponsored by Moyo during his days as information minister.
 He seems to have been embraced and given a platform to express his anger at the government of Mugabe.

-Wikileaks
+Wikileaks lawsuit

 In May 2011, Moyo sued the Daily News for US$60,000 for reprinting former articles about his expulsion from Zanu-PF in 2005.
 He rejoined later.
 In September he sued the paper again, this time for a 6 September report which cited a 2007 US diplomatic cable in which Moyo voiced support for sanctions against President Robert Mugabe.
 In a follow-up article the next day it reported that Moyo had suggested which senior members of the party should be targeted by sanctions.